 By Lori Bosworth and Sonja Cloutier

 Torontonicity was invited to the Cabana Pool Bar Media Party on Wednesday, June 12 in anticipation of the official opening of the bar on Saturday, June 15, 2013.
 Charles Khabouth, reknown for his upscale Toronto restaurants and bars including Cube (formerly Ultra), La Société.
 Spice Route, Buonanotte and the Guvernment to name a few, has revamped the former Docks patio into a Miami-Vegas-styled luxe poolside lounge.
-Upon entering the 50,000 square foot patio, it’s clear this high end bar is intent on providing an unsurpassed luxury experience and we would already proclaim that Cabana is one of the best patios in Toronto.
+Upon entering the 50,000 square foot patio, it’s clear this high end bar-patio is intent on providing an unsurpassed luxury experience and we would already proclaim that Cabana is one of the best patios in Toronto.

 Upon arriving at the party, we were immediately greeted by a server offering us a guava mango cocktail, which my guest gladly tried.
 I requested a non-alcoholic version of the drink and our server quickly returned with a virgin cocktail., which was absolutely delicious and thirst quenching on what was a glorious afternoon.
 We decided to take a seat on two of the lounges by the pool.
 Little did we know that we were about to be treated to a parade of appetizers from Executive Chef Jamie Meireles of Oliver and Bonacini, Cabana Pool Bar’s culinary partner and sushi from EDO Restaurant.
 Our first appetizer was salmon sushi served with a piquant wasabi sauce.
-The salmon was undeniably fresh while the rice was firm.
-A satisfying combination.
+The salmon was undeniably fresh while the rice was firm: a very satisfying combination.
 We also sampled the shrimp sushi, which was equally good.

 If you are a fan of Pad Thai, you’ll definitely want to try the Vegan Coconut Tomato Pad Thai, a non greasy, healthy version that will leave you feeling virtuous.
 Served in a take-out style carton, the portion is deceptively large and features tasty pieces of grilled tofu, bean sprouts, peanuts and scallions.